William Samuel Johnson

 William Samuel Johnson (October 7, 1727 – November 14, 1819) was an American Founding Father and statesman.
-Before the Revolutionary War, he served as a militia lieutenant before being relieved following his rejection of his election to the First Continental Congress.
-He was notable for signing the United States Constitution, for representing Connecticut in the United States Senate, and for serving as the third president of Columbia University, then known as Columbia College.
+He attended all of the four founding American Congresses: the Stamp Act Congress in 1765, the Congress of the Confederation in 1785–1787, the United States Constitutional Convention in 1787 where he was chairman of the Committee of Style that drafted the final version of the United States Constitution, and as a senator from Connecticut in the first United States Congress in 1789–1791.
+He also served as the third president of Columbia University (then known as Columbia College).

-Early life
+Early life and academic career

-William Samuel Johnson was born in Stratford, Connecticut, on October 7, 1727 to Samuel Johnson, a well-known Anglican clergyman and later founding president of King's (Columbia) College, and Johnson's first wife, Charity Floyd Nicoll.
-Johnson received his primary education at home.
-He then graduated from Yale College in 1744, going on to receive a master's degree from his alma mater in 1747 (as well as an honorary degree from Harvard the same year).
+William Samuel Johnson was born in Stratford, Connecticut, on October 7, 1727, to the Reverend Samuel Johnson, a well-known Anglican clergyman, educator, and later president of King's College, and Johnson's first wife, Charity Floyd Nicoll.
+Johnson received his primary education from his father the who ran a small Stratford Academy boarding students.
+He then graduated from Yale College in 1744, winning the George Berkely Scholarship.
+He went on to receive a master's degree from Yale in 1747 and an honorary degree from Harvard the same year.
+He would later receive an honorary master's from King's College in 1761, a Doctor of Law from Oxford in 1766, become president of Columbia College (previously King's College New York now Columbia University) on May 21, 1787, and received a Doctor of Law degree there in 1788.